 Convertible Backpack

-I love the convenience of a backpack but really can’t go past the style factor of a nice handbag.
+I love the convenience of a backpack but really can’t go past the style factor of a nice rolling case.
 The solution?
 A convertible backpack.

-With these, you can wear them as a backpack or change it up to carry like a regular bag.
-Options are always good when travelling, and I love a smart design like this.
+With these, you can wear them as a backpack or change it up to roll like a suitcase.
+Options are always good when travelling and I love a smart design like this.

 Recommended